Relaxer (film): Production

 The film was shot in the garage of a house owned by production designer Mike Saunders' parents.
 It took four months to build the set.
 The film's premise was inspired by Luis Buñuel's The Exterminating Angel.

 Release

 The film had its premiere at the South by Southwest on March 9, 2018.
-It was also screened at the Fantasia International Film Festival, the Traverse City Film Festival, and the Vancouver International Film Festival.
+It also screened at the Fantasia International Film Festival, the Traverse City Film Festival, and the Vancouver International Film Festival.
 It was released in the United States on March 22, 2019.